 Having a good open rate can mean three things:

-- you’ve written a great subject line that has attracted a significant percentage of your email recipients— without getting lost in their crowded inbox.
+- you’ve written a great subject line that has attracted a significant percentage of your email marketing recipients— without getting lost in their crowded inbox.

 - You’ve built a great relationship with your subscribers already and they know you well enough.